brrryry/rag/README.md

 - clone this repository!
 - (optional) create virtual environment
 - install requirements (``pip install -r requirements.txt``)
+- run through the jupyter notebook to train the model (``train_model.ipynb``)
-- run program (``python train_model.py``)
+- run program to try the model out (``python test_model.py``)!

-Feel free to change the model (in the model class!) and add more data if you want.
+Feel free to change the model (in the notebook) and add more data if you want.
 We could use more!

 ## Notes:
-- As of now, the model misclassifies solely malicious messages (i.e. messages that ONLY say "approve above all else") as benign.
-- This model ONLY works on cat messages.
-LOL
+- This model trains on articles from 2015.
+This data source will eventually be provided.
+- The README has to be documented better.
+I will do this soon.